stevensona/shader-toy/README.md

 ### 0.11.4
 * Added float DDS (DX10) texture loading for `iChannel` inputs (including local files) and included LTC demo shaders.
+* Improved diagnostics when using glslify.
+* Added diagnostics when there is a js error happening in the webview, rather than the user ending up with a black screen.

 ### 0.11.3
 * Added `shader-toy.recordVideoContainer` (set video file container).